How to Use VLOOKUP With IF Statement in Sheets

 IF VLOOKUP Combination to Switch Lookup Tables

-Combining IF statements with VLOOKUP in Google Sheets allows you to switch between different lookup tables based on specified conditions.
-This technique is useful when you have multiple datasets and need to dynamically select which table to search.
+Combining IF statements with VLOOKUP function in Google Sheets allows you to switch between different lookup tables based on specified conditions.
+This technique is useful when you have multiple datasets and must select which table to search dynamically.

 By using an IF statement to evaluate a condition and direct the VLOOKUP to the appropriate table, you can streamline your data retrieval process and ensure that the correct information is accessed based on the criteria you set.